Exploring Language Model Generalization in Low-Resource Extractive QA: Limitations of autoregressive LLMs for EQA

 \begin{mdframed}[linewidth=0pt] \texttt{\textit{Write the context and question exactly}. \\ Context: \{context text\} \\ Question: \{question text\}} \end{mdframed}

 We also test whether the models are sensitive to the location of either component by reversing the order of the context and question.
-It should be mentioned here that we provide an instruction for this task and use each models' prompt template as they were seen to perform better than in their absence as opposed to the zero-shot setting described before.
-We explain this behavior by observing that copying text is qualitatively easier for the model than extraction based on a condition (question).
-As such, they are able to follow the instructions much better here.
-Overall, this will test not only their instruction-following abilities but also reveal a potential flaw in their design i.e. inability to identify what portion of the input corresponds to which segment.
+It should be mentioned here that we provide an instruction for this task and use each model's prompt template as they were seen to perform better than in their absence as opposed to the zero-shot setting described before.
+We explain this behaviour by observing that copying text is qualitatively easier for the model than extraction based on a condition (question).
+As such, they can follow the instructions much better here.
+Overall, this will test not only their instruction-following abilities but also reveal a potential flaw in their design, i.e., the inability to identify what portion of the input corresponds to which segment.

 For these experiments, we use only SQuAD, DuoRC and the truncated samples from COVID-QA.
-This is because repeating the examples from CUAD and TechQA would exceed the models maximum context window, even if they are truncated.
+This is because repeating the examples from CUAD and TechQA would exceed the model's maximum context window, even if they are truncated.
 We randomly sample 100 examples from the selected datasets to run our trials and report the fraction of samples that were correctly identified.

 We first analyze their cross-domain performance in Table \ref{tab:dec_zs} to investigate the first hypothesis i.e. whether their answers are an exact match with the associated context, since the requirement for EQA is that the answer span must match the context verbatim.
 Despite having to process less context, poor EM and prediction hit rate (number of times the answer matches the context exactly) indicate that this is a major bottleneck for these models.
-As discussed previously, this is unsurprising since generation is unconstrained i.e. conditioned on the seed text, the models are free to predict the next word based on the most probable token in its vocabulary.
+As discussed previously, this is unsurprising since generation is unconstrained, i.e., conditioned on the seed text, the models are free to predict the next word based on the most probable token in its vocabulary.
 Overall, we see how serious this issue is since the models reporting the highest hit rates for the more challenging COVID-QA, CUAD and TechQA datasets, could barely break the 40\% mark (percentage of predictions in full context/total number of samples).